chetui/ctags_cscope_refresh/README.md

 ### How to install

-Make sure your ctags & cscope is installed correctly.
+Make sure your ctags & cscope are installed correctly.

 An easy way is to put unique-tagdb.vim into .vim/Plugin/ .